-Because it is hard to distinguish between the cold, the flu and COVID-19, anyone experiencing the symptoms listed above should first get tested for COVID-19 at the UHC testing tent or contact the HEAL line for advice.
+Because it is hard to distinguish between the cold, the flu and COVID-19, anyone experiencing the symptoms listed above should take a COVID-19 test.
+Free self-test kits are available at the University Health Center.
+If you have questions about testing, you may also contact the HEAL line for advice.

 As always, if you are really feeling unwell, we advise you to stay home and seek medical care.